-If you’d like to study science, engineering, technology or maths but don’t currently meet the admissions criteria for direct entry, then this extended degree is for you.
+If you’d like to study a science, engineering, technology or maths related degree but don’t currently meet the admissions criteria for direct entry, then this extended degree is for you.

 The foundation year provides a supportive environment where you can make the transition to university study and gain the academic knowledge and study skills you’ll need to succeed.

-On successful completion of the foundation year, subject to meeting the specific requirements for progression, you’ll continue to year one of your chosen degree courses.
-You could progress onto a range of degree courses in science, engineering, mathematics, computing and healthcare.
-Recent students went on to study for degrees in biology, sport and exercise sciences, zoology, computer science, chemical engineering, mechatronics and robotics, and nutrition.
+On successful completion of the foundation year, subject to meeting the specific requirements for progression, you’ll continue to year one of your chosen degree course.
+You could progress onto a range of degree courses in science, engineering, mathematics, computing or healthcare.
+Recent students went on to study for degrees in biology, healthcare, zoology, computer science, food science, mechatronics and robotics, and nutrition.

 Lifelong Learning Centre support